stella3d/eth-atp/README.md

  * Have the ENS owner set the `Content Hash` record for their domain.
 They can do this manually by going to the records page of their domain on the ENS site - [see example](https://app.ens.domains/bot.reality.eth?tab=records) - or we can try to send the transaction from our page and open a Metamask window etc.
  * The DID will show up on both `.eth.limo` and `.eth.link` gateways.
 (It might take a bit of time but it should be under a minute.)

-it's not necessary technically to use the ENS link - it's for social signaling / vibes.
+It's not necessary technically to use the ENS link - it's for social signaling / vibes.
+But everyone will need some kind of handle and using bsky.social would be weird so maybe if you don't have an ENS we should issue you one as a subdomain?

 ### Keys